 The arcade machine all starts with an empty cabinet.
 You have some options to consider–buy a used arcade machine and gut it, buy cabinet pieces to assemble, or just buy the plans and start from scratch.
 I decided to go the easiest route that still gave me control over the components so I ordered pre-cut pieces.
 I’m no stranger to power tools, but I felt the time it would take didn’t out way the costs of just buying the pieces and assembling.

-I ordered the UAII cabinet kit from MameRoom Designs.
+I ordered the do-it-yourself UAII cabinet kit from MameRoom Designs.
 The cabinet arrived in multiple boxes and were of good quality.
 All the parts were labeled with lettered stickers and the build instructions were easy to follow.
 It wasn’t all puppy dogs and ice cream, as a lot of the pieces were damaged like they had been dropped.
 There were a couple pieces they forgot to send and a few were duplicates.
 I question their QA process, however, they were really good about it and immediately shipped new pieces.

 Update: MameRoom Designs was purchased by another company since this article was published.

 You can build your own controls by ordering the individual buttons, trackball, spinner, wires, and what’s called an I-PAC controller and plug it into your PC or you can order pre-built controls that fit cleanly into the cabinet and easily connect to your PC.
 Once again I’m no stranger to wiring things up, but I do have that full time job that cuts into my time and I actually wanted to complete this before winter.

 I ordered the Classic Unit panel and added the midnight blue overlay.
 I highly recommend an overlay as it makes the controls look like a real arcade system.
 The painful thing is it took almost 5 weeks from when I ordered to the day it was delivered.
 The construction and overall quality is superb and definitely worth the wait.